 There are various other events throughout the day, typically including a question and answer seminar and a trivia contest (called the Padawan Mind Challenge in past years) for kids.
 The exact names and details of these events change from year-to-year.
 One non-event that has become somewhat of an event is the purchase of merchandise.
 If you plan on buying anything unique to Star Wars Weekends, I highly recommend doing this early.
 Lines will get long, and limited edition items will sell out.

-Crowds are typically bad at Star Wars Weekend, with especially long lines for Star Tours: the Adventures Continue, and also for all of the “special” meet & greets.
+Crowds are typically bad at Star Wars Weekend, with especially long lines for Star Tours: the Adventures Continue, and also for all of the special meet & greets.
 As a general rule I wouldn’t recommend doing Jedi Training Academy or Star Tours during Star Wars Weekends if you can experience them other times during the week.
 Jedi Training Academy has a better energy during Star Wars Weekends, but it’s just not worth the crowds.
+If someone in your party does want to do Jedi Training Academy, make sure to head to the sign-up first thing in the morning.

 The special presentations also require waiting in line at least 30 minutes in advance of the presentation, with 45 minutes to an hour being the safer bet.
-We were able to get in two of the presentations in 2012 after getting in line about 30 minutes before they started (the lines usually form in the MuppetVision 3D overflow queue or in areas around there–ask a Cast Member if you’re not sure what the lines you see are for), but our seats were not the greatest.
+We were able to get in two of the presentations last year after getting in line about 30 minutes before they started (the lines usually form in the MuppetVision 3D overflow queue or in areas around there–ask a Cast Member if you’re not sure what the lines you see are for), but our seats were not the greatest.
+If you want good spots for these shows, you’re going to have to pick and choose which matter most to you, and line up about an hour in advance for those ones (this will likely prevent you from seeing them all in a single day due to timing).

 If you’ve been to Walt Disney World more times than you can count, but have never visited the Studios during Star Wars Weekends, you owe it to yourself to plan a trip down during May or June to experience The Force, Disney-style.
 Even if you’re not a hardcore Star Wars fan, you’re sure to have a good time!